HenryMorganDibie/-Credit-Risk-Calculation-under-Basel-III-Framework/README.md

 RWA_Advanced = LGD × K × EAD × 12.5

-Where **K** is a function of PD, and a correlation factor based on the maturity of the loan.
+Where **K** is a function of PD, and a correlation factor based on the maturity of the loan and **12.5** is a conversion factor to transforms capital requirements into risk-weighted assets since 1/8 = 12.5, aligning it with an 8% capital requirement ratio.

 ## 5. Results